Diesel Technology Academy (formerly Heavy Equipment Academy)

 Established Industry Support

-HOLT CAT, ASCO (Case), ROMCO (Volvo), RDO (John Deere), Closner, Cooper Equipment, Zachry Construction, Dean Word Co., Martin Marietta and other heavy equipment dealers and construction businesses are partnering with the Alamo Academies to start a fifth Academy in August 2014.
-The new Academy will provide a college pathway for high school juniors and seniors to attain industry and academic certificates helping to lead to high wage jobs or to further higher education while addressing critical industry workforce needs.
+HOLT CAT, ASCO (Case), ROMCO (Volvo), RDO (John Deere), Closner, Cooper Equipment, Zachry Construction, Dean Word Co., Martin Marietta and other heavy equipment dealers and construction businesses are partnering with the Alamo Academies and started a fifth Academy August 2014.
+The Diesel Technology Academy (formerly known as our Heavy Equipment Academy) provides a college pathway for high school juniors and seniors to attain industry and academic certificates helping to lead to high wage jobs or to further higher education while addressing critical industry workforce needs.

 Starting Salaries up to $15 per hour

-Heavy Equipment Academy – Program of Studies Curriculum
+Diesel Technology Academy (formerly Heavy Equipment Academy) – Program of Studies Curriculum

 Earning two Level 1 Certificate of Completion